-- Muddle (break up) with a cocktail muddler or wooden spoon to release the mint flavour from the leaves.
+- Muddle (break up) mint leaves with a cocktail muddler or wooden spoon to release the mint flavour from the leaves.

 - Add ice to glass, filling about halfway or so.

 - Stir in rum, club soda and simple syrup (to taste).See 'Notes' below on how to make simple syrup.
 Alternatively, dissolve white sugar in your cocktail or use honey or maple syrup (to taste).
 Honey or maple syrup will impart a slightly different flavour to your cocktail.

 - If you like, garnish with more mint leaves (or a sprig of mint), orange and/or lime slice.
-Enjoy!
+As always, enjoy responsibly!

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.